tjlane/xia2pipe/README.md

 -------------------------------------------------------------------------------

+## known issues
+- doing lots of small SQL queries...

-## To Do
+## To Do : Short-Term

-- check resolution cutting
-- SQL ingestion
 - flexible partition for slurm jobs
 - pass optional params to dials
+- scripts to quickly submit jobs
+- SQL ingestion
 - all daemons in one loop

+## To Do : Long-Term
+- re-structure code so crystal_id is first class, not metadata (!)
 - fix uni_free to make it less brittle